UMars

 - U

-If Mars conjoins or opposes Accomplishment, the chart receives a narrow pleasures-and-drink waste note.
+If Mars conjoins or opposes Accomplishment, the chart receives a pleasures-and-drink waste indication.

 Valens Mars in Daimon with the Moon